Baymax: In other media

-Film
+Disney adaptation

-In Big Hero 6, Baymax is voiced by Scott Adsit.
-In the film, he is depicted as an inflatable robot with a carbon fiber skeleton built by Hiro Hamada's older brother Tadashi to serve as a personal healthcare provider companion.
+Baymax appears in Disney's Big Hero 6 franchise, voiced by Scott Adsit.
+This version is a white inflatable robot built by Hiro Hamada's late older brother Tadashi to serve as a personal health care provider companion.
 Co-director Don Hall said "Baymax views the world from one perspective—he just wants to help people, he sees Hiro as his patient."
 Producer Roy Conli said "The fact that his character is a robot limits how you can emote, but Scott was hilarious.
 He took those boundaries and was able to shape the language in a way that makes you feel Baymax’s emotion and sense of humor.
 Scott was able to relay just how much Baymax cares."
 The film was released under the title Baymax in Germany and Japan.
 Baymax's design in the film drew influence from Japanese anime and Shogun Warriors toys.
-Mecha designer Shigeto Koyama, who previously did design work for mecha anime such as Gunbuster 2, Eureka Seven, Gurren Lagann and Rebuild of Evangelion, worked on the concept design for Baymax in the film.
+Mecha designer Shigeto Koyama, who previously did design work for mecha anime such as Gunbuster 2, Eureka Seven, Gurren Lagann and Rebuild of Evangelion, worked on the concept design for Baymax.

-Baymax is immediately activated from his charging bay at the sound of a person experiencing pain, which can often lead to unnecessary responses as he cannot distinguish genuine calls for distress from simple exclamations and euphemisms.
-Due to being a personal "healthcare companion" Baymax is calm and nurturing, thanks to the chip engineered by Tadashi, which contains "10,000 different medical procedures".
-Up to 4 chips can work in conjunction to empower him and shape his attributes.
-Hiro later designs a combat chip that instructs him on numerous forms of martial arts, so Baymax is not left defenseless if the need arises.
-It is shown that if Baymax is left alone with this, he becomes a lethal force.
-To coat his fragile and inflatable body, Baymax wears bright red armor with purple accents.
-The suit has wings and boosters for flight, as well as detachable rocket fists for combat and utility.
-Baymax's armor also has small magnets attached to his back that allow Hiro to stick to him in flight.
-At the end of the movie, Baymax remains behind in the portal, sacrificing himself to save Hiro and embedding his healthcare chip in a rocket fist.
-Hiro would later recover it and rebuilt Baymax, allowing them to reunite.